Tkwon123/share/README.md

 Methods
 =====
 Parse an xml data feed via nokogiri, and store the data on sqlite3 database.
+Would ultimately like to hook this up to an external API to provide near-term alerts to prevent biker's remorse at empty dock locations>